 Welcome to the Online Safety section of our website.
 Here you can find information about how to stay safe online, including the safe and responsible use of social media.

 Everybody who has access to the Internet could see inappropriate websites and images; be the victim of cyber bullying, or receive spam emails so it is really important that we know how to use technology and the Internet safely.
-The Internet is also a BRILLIANT resource full of useful information and we have the ability to download music, create websites, enhance learning, read the news, watch videos, write blogs and chat.
+The Internet is also a BRILLIANT resource full of useful information and we have the ability to download music, create websites, enhance learning, read the news, watch videos, write blogs, game and chat.

 Along with regular lessons within our Computing and PSHE curriculum, we take part in Safer Internet Day.
 Coordinated in the UK by the UK Safer Internet Centre this celebration sees hundreds of organisations get involved to help promote the safe, responsible and positive use of digital technology for children and young people.

-At home, sometimes children can be given unsupervised access to the Internet.
+At home, sometimes children can have unsupervised access to the Internet.
 This, potentially, allows them to gain access to social media sites where strangers can virtually enter their homes.
 It is essential that we know how to stay safe online.
 If you have any concerns about safety online, please contact the school.

 Information for Parents and Carers